manglanandini8-design/weseed/README.md

 Right outside my college is a stretch of road that's almost always covered in garbage.

-Every day I walked past it thinking, *someone should clean this.*
+Every day I walked past it thinking,

+*"Someone should fix this."*

 Many times I wanted to.